mathieukaltschmidt/PAP2-physics-lab-course/README.md

 # PAP2-physics-lab-course

-This repository contains the data-analysis work and the evaluation of the experiments in Python for the second mandatory physics lab course for physics students (PAP 2) I attended at Heidelberg University during the winter term 2017/2018.
+This repository contains the data-analysis work and the evaluation of the experiments in Python for the second mandatory physics lab course for physics students [(PAP2)](https://www.physi.uni-heidelberg.de/Einrichtungen/AP/) I attended at Heidelberg University during the winter term 2017/2018.

 All the code was written by my lab partner [(@carlvr)](https://github.com/carlvr) or by myself [(@mathieukaltschmidt)](https://github.com/mathieukaltschmidt).